A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Mandatory spending.
 Expenditures on federal programs that are required by the statutory structure of the program, rather than by an annual appropriation.
 Examples are Social Security and Medicare.

 Medicare Part A. The part of Medicare that covers hospital services, skilled nursing facility services, and some home health care.
-Anyone over age 65 who is eligible for Social Security and persons under age 65 who have received Social Security disability payments for two years are eligible.
+Anyone over age 65 who is eligible for Social Security, and persons under age 65 who have received Social Security disability payments for two years, are eligible.
 Participants pay no premiums for Part A coverage.

 Medicare Part B. Supplementary medical insurance for Medicare beneficiaries that provides physician services and other ambulatory care (such as outpatient hospital services and tests).
-Beneficiaries must pay a premium to join; premiums cover about one-fourth program costs.
+Beneficiaries must pay a premium to join; premiums cover about one-fourth of program costs.
 All persons over the age of 65 and other Medicare beneficiaries can enroll.

 Medicare Part D. Also called the “Medicare prescription drug benefit,” Part D provides Medicare beneficiaries with supplementary medical insurance for prescription drugs.
 Enrollees pay an additional premium for Part D coverage.